Ages: 16 - 17

 Alayna is the playful, humorist in the family.
 Her tendency to be blunt and even oppositional can be softened by people who play to her strengths.
 Finding her own unique interests in music, plays, sports, etc. and being generous with one-on-one time will go a long way towards encouraging good choices.
 Alayna can become easily bored, so having varied activities, short study times and built-in rewards will be important.

 According to their caseworker, these teens don't do well with authority figures that want to do a lot of lecturing.
 When a line is crossed, draw attention to the rule and then move on.
 Come back to it later, especially to reinforce positive behavior or when negotiation is necessary.
 They respond well to people that reward improvements and good choices.

 Because they've missed a lot of school, these teens need educational allies who recognize their high intelligence and will help them catch up with their grade level.
 They have so much potential to excel in this area!

 Caseworkers will be looking closely at home studies that reflect an ability and intention to access multiple community resources and professional counseling, as it is needed.
-Family counseling would be an asset while facing the challenge of transitioning these children into one family that can meet their individual needs.
+Family counseling would be an asset while facing the challenge of transitioning these youths into one family that can meet their individual needs.

 Alayna and Diamere indicated a desire to stay connected with their grandmother and extended family, as well as with foster family members.
 They were also enthusiastic in their desire that a family take them to entertainment places they've never experienced, like Disney World or Disneyland.
 They have lived in Virginia and Florida and would like to return, as well as travel to new places.

 Portrait by Alessi Photography